 eIDAS is just one element of the exciting technological innovations that are to come for the EU and its businesses through future similar dialogues and frameworks.
 Organizations must understand eIDAS and its intentions and key goals in order to be part of the next-generation technology era in the EU.

-There are multiple resources available for those who wish to further research the technical details of eIDAS, and it is certainly not wasted time to further explore this revolutionary framework.
+There are numerous resources available for those who wish to further research the technical details of eIDAS.
+It is certainly not wasted time to further explore this revolutionary framework.

 References and Further Reading